redox-os/book/src/build-system-reference.md

 ### QEMU/VirtualBox

-- `make image` - Builds a new QEMU image, `build/harddrive.img`, without checking if any recipes have changed.
-It can save you some time if you are just updating one recipe with `make r.recipe-name`
-- `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
-This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
-- `make unmount` - Unmounts the Redox image filesystem.
-Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.
 - `make qemu` - If a `build/harddrive.img` file exists, QEMU will run using that image.
 If you want to force a rebuild first, use `make rebuild qemu`.
 Sometimes `make qemu` will detect changes and rebuild, but this is not typical.
 If you are interested in a particular combination of QEMU command line options, have a look through `mk/qemu.mk`
 - `make qemu gpu=no` - Start QEMU without a GUI (Orbital is disabled).
 - `make qemu gpu=virtio` - Start QEMU with the VirtIO GPU driver.